-Special economic zone or SEZ is a geographical zone where the economic laws relating to import and export are liberal as compared to other parts of India.
+A special economic zone or SEZ is a geographical zone where the economic laws relating to import and export are liberal as compared to other parts of India.
 For GST and all other purposes, SEZ unit will be considered as a zone or place which is outside India.

-Place of supply to/from SEZ unit or developer is irrelevant for the purpose of GST.
+The place of supply to/from SEZ unit or developer is irrelevant for the purpose of GST.
 Any supply to/from these SEZ units or developers are treated as inter-state supply.

 Rate of GST on inter-state supplies

 In the case of inter-state supplies, integrated goods and services tax (IGST) is to be levied on the transaction value under section 15 of CGST Act.
 This means IGST is levied when supplies of goods and/or services are;

 On following items IGST will not be charged even if its inter-state supplies;

 - Alcoholic liquor for human consumption (its outside the purview of GST law)

 - Natural gas and